Azure-Samples/active-directory-verifiable-credentials-dotnet/asp-net-core-api/README.md

 ## Setup

 Before you can run this sample make sure your environment is setup correctly.
 Run the powershell script ConfigureVCService.ps1 in the AppCreationScripts directory to create the correct enterprise application for the VC request service in your tenant.
 And make sure that SP has the correct permissions on your Keyvault.
-In the future this will be configured automaticall:
+In the future this will be configured automatically:

-### keyvault permissions
+### KeyVault permissions

 1. Go to your issuer key vault's "Access Policies" blade
 2. Click "Add Access Policy"
 3. Check "Get" and "Sign" for Key Permissions, and "Get" for secret permissions.